inBeat/inbeat-website/content/top-influencers/tiktok/food/portugal/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Portugal In 2022
+title: Top 10 Food TikTok Influencers In Portugal In 2023
 description: >-
-  Find top food TikTok influencers in Portugal in 2022.
-Most popular hashtags: #fyp #foryou #portugal #viral.
+  Find top food TikTok influencers in Portugal in 2023.
+Most popular hashtags: #fyp #portugal #foryou #fy.
 platform: TikTok
-hits: 11
+hits: 13
 text_top: See the most popular TikTok accounts on inBeat.
-text_bottom: Our database holds 11 TikTok influencers like this in Portugal for you to collaborate.
+text_bottom: Our search engine aggregates 13 TikTok influencers like this in Portugal for you to work with.
 profiles:
   - username: "crank_lauren"
     fullname: >-